-Unschooling, classical education and every learning theory in between informs the parent how they might understand their children.
+Unschooling, classical education, and every learning theory in between inform the parent how they might understand their children.

 If we really want to know how our kids think and how they learn, we simply engage their interests and their thoughts, watch them, ask them their opinions, then see them flourish.

 Reimagine your Homeschool Workbook